 Thematic Maps

-Another kind of map a thematic map.
+Another kind of map is a thematic map.
 Writes Statistics Canada: “A thematic map shows the spatial distribution of one or more specific data themes for standard geographic areas.”
 Thematic maps render the results of spatial anlaysis.
 QGIS defines spatial analysis as:

 the process of manipulating spatial information to extract new information and meaning from the original data.
 Usually spatial analysis is carried out with a Geographic Information System (GIS).
-A GIS usually provides spatial analysis tools for calculating feature statistics and carrying out geoprocessing activities as data interpolation.
+A GIS usually provides spatial analysis tools for calculating feature statistics and carrying out geoprocessing activities such as data interpolation.

 , or book a consult.

 Below are examples of different thematic maps, all visualizing chestnut street trees by Vancouver neighborhoods.
+While today’s workshop focuses on making simple static reference maps for academic publication, the additional optional content under Hands-On contains documentation for making each kind of thematic map below.

 Choropleth maps